ApryseSDK/webviewer-cordova-sample/README.md

 # WebViewer - Cordova sample

-[WebViewer](https://www.pdftron.com/webviewer) is a powerful JavaScript-based PDF Library that's part of the [PDFTron PDF SDK](https://www.pdftron.com).
+[WebViewer](https://www.apryse.com/webviewer) is a powerful JavaScript-based PDF Library that is part of the [Apryse PDF SDK](https://apryse.com/products/core-sdk/pdf).
 It provides a slick out-of-the-box responsive UI that interacts with the core library to view, annotate and manipulate PDFs that can be embedded into any web project.

 ![WebViewer UI](https://www.pdftron.com/downloads/pl/webviewer-ui.png)